Drug Development Process| Overview of Preclinical & clinical phases

 Preclinical trials.

-The newly discovered molecule is tested for its activity in smaller animals like rodents, guinea pigs, etc.
+The newly discovered molecule is tested for its toxicity and efficacy in smaller animals like rodents, guinea pigs, etc.

 The idea is to get the basic details of drugs in terms of activity, toxicity, dose, excretion, etc.

-This is the test done on animals to see if the molecule has any activity.
+This is the test done on animals to see if the molecule has any toxicity.

 This is done to study the toxicity of the drug.
 This is done under the following stages.